SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 30
 Upkeep: 6
-Area: 30 centered on self
+Area: 30
 Speed: 12
 Seal Speed: 24
-Tags: AoE, Utility, Environmental
+Tags: Utility, AoE, Environmental

+Effects:
-Effects: Every 10 IC, everyone other than the user and up to (Chakra Control)/5 people they've designated as allies has their Chakra Exhaustion penalty increased by 1, and the user has their Chakra Exhaustion penalty decreased by 1 per person present affected by the rain.
+Every 10 IC, everyone other than the user and up to (Chakra Control)/5 people they've designated as allies has their Chakra Exhaustion penalty increased by 1, and the user has their Chakra Exhaustion penalty decreased by 1 per person present affected by the rain.
 If the user moves, they may cause the mist to 'follow' them; It moves at a speed of 0.5 Yards per IC until the user is back in its center.

 ### **Suiton: Takitsubo no Jutsu: Water Release: Waterfall Basin Technique**